 Easter is just around the corner and plastic eggs are readily available in craft stores, grocery stores, and even the Dollar stores.
 Now is the time to stock up on the plastic eggs to use throughout the year.
 You don’t have to use them only at Easter!

 Here are five ways that I use plastic eggs in the classroom.

 Sight word unscramble is a favorite with my class.
 I place letter tiles in the eggs that spell a sight word.
 My students open an egg and figure out the word.
 They write the word in the egg with the matching number.

-“egg-citing” equations is easy to tailor to your class needs.
-Just write a problem on a strip of paper, put it in the egg, and the kids write the answer onto the paper.
-The thing to remember is to number your problems, so the kids match the problem to the corresponding number on the egg and paper.
-This make it easy to correct.
+“egg-citing” equations fun way to practice math equations.
+Just write an equation on a strip of paper and put it in an egg.
+Students write the answer to the equation on the paper.
+The thing to remember is to number your problems, so the students match the problem to the corresponding number on the egg and paper.
+This makes it easy to correct.

 My kids always love the money hunt.
-Place real or fake coins in each egg.
-The kids open each egg, count the coins and write the answer on their paper.
-The important thing to remind the kids is to put the coins back in the egg before they get the next egg.
+For this activity, place real or fake coins in each egg.
+Students open each egg, count the coins and write the amount on their paper.
+The important thing to remind your students is to put the coins back in the egg before they get the next egg.

 Are you ready for a freebie?
-Click the picture above to grab your own recording sheet.
-The money one above is included, as well as a blank egg recording sheet.
-In addition to these activities, we will be working on these activities as well.
+Click the picture below to grab your own recording sheet.